segway-robotics/loomo-algodev/README.md

 - app_test: visualize all loomo sensors in realtime
 - app_localmapping_test: generate local occupancy map by fusing Realsense depth images and robot TF odometry
 - app_tensorflow_sample: object recognition based on a custormized-built tensorflow library
+- app_socket: communicate with remote computers using sockets

 The 3rd party library should be downloaded and extracted to **dependency\3rdparty_android**: